Nemyriv: Jewish history of the city

 Before World War II, Nemyriv had a large Jewish community.
 During the Khmelnytsky Uprising a massacre of Jews took place in Nemyriv.
 The town fell to the Cossacks on 10 June 1648, and the non-Jewish townspeople betrayed the Jews to the Cossacks.
 The massacre was significant enough to Polish-Lithuanian Jewry that the Council of Four Lands marked the Jewish date of the massacre, 20 Sivan, as a day of remembrance for all the dead from the Khmelnytsky Uprising.
 The Hasidic Rabbi Jacob Joseph of Polonne was appointed as rabbi in Nemyriv after he left Rashkov, during the 3rd quarter of the 18th century.
 By the 19th century it had become one of the centers of Breslov Hasidism, being the birthplace and home of Nathan of Breslov ("Reb Noson"), the foremost disciple and scribe of rebbe Nachman of Breslov.
 After Nachman's death in 1810, Reb Noson moved to Bratslav to disseminate and publish his teachings from there.
-The city acted as a center of Jewish studies and linked with several Rabbi.Yom-Tov Lipmann Heller and Jehiel Michel ben Eliezer.
+The city acted as a center of Jewish studies and linked with several Rabbi, such as Yom-Tov Lipmann Heller and Jehiel Michel ben Eliezer.
 Yom-Tov Lipmann Heller once chief Rabbi of Vienna and Prague was the Chief Rabbi of Nemyriv from 1631 to 1634.

-By September 1941, the German kept the Jews of the city prisoners in a ghetto, where they were put to work, constructing the road from Nemyriv to Gaysin.
+By September 1941, the German kept the Jews of the city prisoners in a ghetto, where they were put to work, constructing the road from Nemyriv to Haisyn.
 On November 24, 1941, an Einsatzgruppen massacred 2,680 Jews in pits in the Polish cemetery.
 On June 26, 1942, the ghetto was liquidated.
 The Jews were driven into the synagogue, where 200 to 300 young and strong men and women were selected and sent to a labor camp.
 The rest, perhaps as many as 500, were shot behind the Polish cemetery in pits that had been dug in advance.